 Health equity means that everyone has an opportunity to achieve their full health potential without disadvantage from achieving this potential because of social position or other socially determined circumstances.
-Outcomes that reflect health inequities include differences in length of life, quality of life, rates of disease, disability and death, severity of disease, and access to treatment.92 To achieve health equity, it is important to identify health disparities, understand why they exist, and reduce them with evidence-based interventions that take into account unique regional and cultural needs.
-One of the key components of identifying health disparities and promoting health equity is data that allows for the analysis of health processes and outcomes by race, ethnicity, language, sexual orientation, gender identity, and disability status.93
+Outcomes that reflect health inequities include differences in length of life, quality of life, rates of disease, disability and death, severity of disease, and access to treatment.
+Processes to treatment to identify health disparities, understand why they exist, and reduce them with evidence-based interventions that take into account unique regional and cultural needs.
+One of the key components of identifying health disparities and promoting health equity is data that allows for the analysis of health processes and outcomes by race, ethnicity, language, sexual orientation, gender identity, and disability status.

 Race, ethnicity, and language data are noted for collection in several rules and standards.
-Historically the CMS Promoting Interoperability programs required clinicians and hospitals to collect race and ethnicity data using standards developed by the U.S. Office of Management and Budget (OMB).94 The CDC publishes a race and ethnicity code set that has more granular categories for race and ethnicity and allows multiple races and ethnicities to be chosen for the same patient, and rolls up the OMB standards.95 The USCDI specifies race, ethnicity, and language as part of demographics using the OMB or CDC standards.
-HHS promulgated a rule requiring labs to include race and ethnicity on COVID-19 test results submitted to the CDC.96
+Historically the CMS Promoting Interoperability programs required clinicians and hospitals to collect race and ethnicity data using standards developed by the U.S. Office of Management and Budget (OMB).
+The CDC publishes a race and ethnicity code set that has more granular categories for race and ethnicity and allows multiple races and ethnicities to be chosen for the same patient, and rolls up the OMB standards.
+The USCDI specifies race, ethnicity, and language as part of demographics using the OMB or CDC standards.
+HHS promulgated a rule requiring labs to include race and ethnicity on COVID-19 test results submitted to the CDC.

-Sexual Orientation and Gender Identity (SO/GI) data are captured less frequently and are therefore often not included in analyses of quality of care or health disparities.97 Clinicians and hospitals are required to have certified Health IT Modules that allow users to record, modify, and access structured SO/GI data.
-However, clinicians and hospitals are not required under the Promoting Interoperability programs to collect or use SO/GI data.98 Studies suggest that rates of SO/GI data collection are low, with 22 percent of patients asked for this information in an Emergency Department setting.99 California, Michigan, New Mexico, Pennsylvania, and Washington are advancing policies for SO/GI data collection related to COVID-19 cases.100 patient has difficulty hearing, seeing, concentrating, making decisions, or performing activities of daily living.
-There are no standards for storing and sharing disability information, making it difficult to accurately identify people with disabilities and detect health disparities.101
+Sexual Orientation and Gender Identity (SO/GI) data are captured less frequently and are therefore often not included in analyses of quality of care or health disparities.
+Properties and hospitals are required to have certified Health IT Modules that allow users to record, modify, and access structured SO/GI data.
+However, clinicians and hospitals are not required under the Promoting Interoperability programs to collect or use SO/GI data.
+Studies suggest that rates of SO/GI data collection are low, with 22 percent of patients asked for this information in an Emergency Department setting.
+Pennsylvania, and Washington are advancing policies for SO/GI data collection related to COVID-19 cases.

 The Patient Protection and Affordable Care Act (the ACA) includes provisions for documenting disability status with six questions developed by the US Census Bureau.
-They include questions to ascertain if a
+They include questions to ascertain if a patient has difficulty hearing, seeing, concentrating, making decisions, or performing activities of daily living.
+There are no standards for storing and sharing disability information, making it difficult to accurately identify people with disabilities and detect health disparities.